tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 `ClientECH` with `ClientECH.type` is `inner`.
 If this is not the case, the backend server MUST abort the handshake with an "illegal_parameter" alert.

+Note that, in case of HelloRetryRequest, the backend server confirms ECH acceptance twice: first In HelloRetryRequest, as described here; and then in the subsequent ServerHello, as described above.

 # Compatibility Issues

 Unlike most TLS extensions, placing the SNI value in an ECH extension is not